jwiedeman/AtariLearner/README.md

    * **Full suite:** run `python atari_learner.py` with no extra flags.
    * **Single environment:** add `--game ALE/Pong-v5` (or any other ID from the Gymnasium registry).
    * **Custom list:** provide multiple IDs with `--games ALE/Pong-v5 ALE/Breakout-v5`.
+   * **Multiple copies per game:** append `--instances-per-game 10` to run ten instances of each selected title in parallel.
 3. Pick a device with `--device {auto,cuda,cpu}`.
 The default `auto` uses CUDA when available and falls back to CPU otherwise.
 4. (Optional) Tune parallelism with `--num-procs` and the frame rate with `--fps`/`--max-episode-steps`.
 These replace the manual edits that were previously required.
 5. Launch the runner.
 For example, to run Pong and Breakout on the CPU: